Dogs in Space (TV series)

-Dogs in Space is an animated action-adventure streaming television series created by Jeremiah Cortez and developed by Cortez, James Hamilton and Adam Henry for Netflix.
-Produced by GrizzlyJerr Productions and Netflix Animation, with animation provided by Atomic Cartoons, the series premiered on November 18, 2021.
+Dogs in Space is an animated action-adventure television series created by Jeremiah Cortez and developed by Cortez, James Hamilton and Adam Henry for Netflix.
+Produced by GrizzlyJerr Productions and Netflix Animation, with Animation Services by Atomic Cartoons, the first season premiered on November 18, 2021.
+The second and final season premiered on September 15, 2022.
+The show reunited Sarah Chalke and Chris Parnell in roles similar to their characters in Rick and Morty.

 Synopsis

 In the not-so-distant future, genetically enhanced dogs are sent across the universe in search of a new home for the human race.
 It's a giant cosmic game of fetch, as the canines seek a planet that will save humanity and more importantly let them return to their beloved owners.